-It’s easy to build this ladder with Treasuries through a combination of new issues and secondary market purchases.
+It’s easy to implement this laddering strategy with Treasuries through a combination of new issues and secondary market purchases.
 See How To Buy Treasury Bills & Notes Without Fee at Online Brokers and How to Buy Treasury Bills & Notes On the Secondary Market.
-You can build a ladder with CDs as well.
+You can build a CD ladder by buying CDs that mature in different years as well.

 The amount that matures each year doesn’t have to be exactly the same.
 You can add a small amount at each interval to account for inflation (or buy TIPS bonds that automatically adjust for inflation).

 The first bond doesn’t have to mature in one year.
 Your first bond can be a 10-year bond followed by an 11-year bond, then a 12-year bond, and so on.

 The interval doesn’t have to be one year either.
 You can have $20,000 maturing every two years or $5,000 maturing every six months.

 As long as you have some set amount maturing at some intervals in your bond portfolio, that’s a bond ladder.

 The primary reason for a bond ladder strategy is to take advantage of the fact that the bond issuers guarantee to pay back the full principal when the bonds mature.
 As long as your bonds don’t default, you’re guaranteed to have your principal back on the maturity date.
 When each bond is guaranteed not to lose money when it matures, the bond ladder as a whole is also guaranteed not to lose money over its lifetime.
 It’s perceived to be safer than a bond fund or ETF.